bazelbuild/examples/rust-tutorial/04-ffi/README.md

 ## Setup

-The setup is twofold, the Rust rules are declared in the MODULE file, but the rules_cc are not yet available in the Bazelmod format and thus are declared in the WORKSPACE.bzlmod file.
+The setup is easy, you only have to declare the Rust rules declared in the MODULE file file because Bazel supports C++ out of the box.

 In your MODULE.bazel file, ensure to have the following entry: